Weybourne beach body: Memorial for Michael Sutherland

 About 20 people attended the service on the north Norfolk coast, including Mr Sutherland's sister Ann Stockton and niece Jane Kinnaird.

 She said: I loved him, he was my uncle.
-I just feel really pleased we found him so we can say goodbye."'Took him in'
+I just feel really pleased we found him so we can say goodbye."